to be defined by country

 Fairtrade

-Fairtrade stands for better working and living conditions for small farmers and workers in Africa, Asia and Latin America.
-More than 1.6 million smallholders and workers already benefit from stable minimum prices, the Fairtrade premium for community projects and the promotion of environmentally friendly cultivation.
-The independently controlled Fairtrade standards include criteria on democratic organisational structures, environmental protection and safe working conditions.
+Fairtrade stands for better working and living conditions for small-scale producers and workers in Africa, Asia, and Latin America.
+More than 1.6 million small-scale producers and workers are already benefiting from stable minimum prices, the fair trade premium for communal projects and the promotion of environmentally sound farming.
+The independently verified Fairtrade standards comprise criteria on democratic organizational structures, environmental protection and safe working conditions.

 FSC